 Accidents involving semi-tractor trailers, dump trucks, and large trucks all too often can result in catastrophic injuries or death.
-Our Fort Myers personal injury lawyers consult with the best trucking experts in the state of Florida in order to determine how the accident occurred and how it could have been avoided.
+Our Fort Myers truck accident attorneys consult with the best trucking experts in the state of Florida in order to determine how the accident occurred and how it could have been avoided.
 Unfortunately, we often find that these truck accidents easily could have been avoided if the trucking company had not chosen to put profits ahead of safety in its list of priorities.
 It is this type of negligence that drives us to represent victims of trucking accidents.
 We help accident victims to hold truckers and trucking companies accountable for their actions in causing injuries and even death to others.

-The firm's Fort Myers personal injury attorneys utilize state and Federal Motor Carrier Safety Administration laws in order to determine whether the trucking company or truck driver properly maintained the truck, and complied with the sleep requirements that are designed to prevent accidents.
+Our attorneys reference state and Federal Motor Carrier Safety Administration laws in order to determine whether the trucking company or truck driver properly maintained the truck, and complied with the sleep requirements that are designed to prevent accidents.
 Truck drivers and trucking companies are subject to a whole host of complex requirements to ensure their safety and the safety of others on the nation’s roadways.
 In addition to the regulations already mentioned, truck drivers must follow certain steps when they are pulled over at the side of a highway, for instance, so that other drivers will notice them.
 It is often when truckers fail to follow these important safety rules that serious and even deadly accidents can occur.
 The Spivey Law Firm, Personal Injury Attorneys, P.A., has the experience and financial resources to battle with the trucking companies and their insurers.